MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 Unfortunately, none of these features were supported on my AMD ryzen 2400G CPU, so I needed to somehow hide my hooks by trapping executes on pages.

-To start off, I set up two ncr3 direcories: a **"shadow"** ncr3 with every page set to read/write only, and a **"innocent"** ncr3 with every page allowing read/write/execute permissions.
-The idea is to switch to **"shadow"** ncr3 whenever we execute the hooked page, and switch back to **"innocent"** ncr3 whenever RIP executes outside the hooked page.
+To start off, I set up two ncr3 direcories: a **"shadow"** ncr3 with every page set to read/write only, and a **"primary"** ncr3 with every page allowing read/write/execute permissions.
+By default, the **"primary"** nCR3 is used.
+Whenever we execute the hooked page, #NPF is thrown and we enter into the **"shadow"** ncr3.
+The processor switches back to **"primary"** ncr3 whenever RIP goes outside of the hooked page.

-These are the steps for setting [an NPT hook(link to setnpthook)] on AMD:
+*This how [an NPT hook(link to setnpthook)]is set up:*

 1. __writecr3() to attach to the process cr3 saved in VMCB
 2. Make a NonPagedPool copy of the target page
 3. copy the hook shellcode to copied page + hook page offset.
 4. Give rwx permissions to the nPTE of the copy page, in **"shadow"** ncr3
-5. Set the nPTE permissions of the original target page to rw-only in **"innocent"** (so that we can trap on executes)
+5. Set the nPTE permissions of the original target page to rw-only in **"primary"** (so that we can trap on executes)
 6. Create an MDL to lock the target page's virtual address to the guest physical address and, consequently, the host physical address.
 If the hooked page is paged out, then your NPT hook will be active on a completely random physical page!!!

-[AMD NPT hook diagram here, WITH STEPS!!!]
+**[AMD NPT hook diagram here, WITH STEPS!!!]**

 One problem was caused by Windows' KVA shadowing feature, which created two page directories for each process: Usermode dirbase and kernel dirbase.
 Invoking SetNptHook() from usermode caused the 1st step listed above to crash, because the VMCB would store the usermode dirbase, where ForteVisor's code wasn't even mapped.

 Any process interfacing with ForteVisor must run as administrator to prevent this crash!

-After setting the NPT hook, the hooked page will throw #NPF on execute.
-The pseudocode for handling #NPF vmexits from hooked pages is as follows:
+After setting the NPT hook, the hooked page will trigger #NPF vmexit on execute.
+This is how the #NPF is handled:

+**[AMD NPT hook diagram here, WITH STEPS!!!]**

 ```
 faulting_shadow_npte = GetPte(faulting_guest_physical, ncr3_directories[shadow])